Skip to content

 ...

-Tests are defined with a @test attribute, for example:
+Tests are defined with a @test attribute.
+For example:

 fn void test_fn() @test